LoubyT/odin-recipes/README.md

 Hello, this is the first project in The Odin Project.
 I will be demonstrating my skills with HTML.
-The skills I needed to complete this project were:
+The skills I needed to complete this project were: proper usage of most common HTML commands such as creating a boilerplate, links, pictures, lists, and more.
+I had to use my knowledge of git to push my changes all the way to GitHub.